Economy of the Netherlands

+The Netherlands is a "conduit country" that helps to funnel profits from high-tax countries to tax havens.
+It has been ranked as the 7th largest tax haven in the World.

-The stern financial policy was abandoned in 2009, because of the then-current credit crises.
-The relatively large banking sector was partly nationalised and bailed out through government interventions.
+The stern financial was abandoned in 2009, because of the then-current credit crises.
+The relatively large banking sector was partly nationalized and bailed out through government interventions.
 The unemployment rate dropped to 5.0% in the summer of 2011, but increased with a sharp rate to 7.3% in May 2013, and 6.8% in 2015.
 It dropped again to 3.9% in March 2018.
 The state budget deficit was about 2.2% in 2015, well below the norm of 3.0% in the EU.
 In 2016, the state budget showed a surplus of 0.4%.
 It was expected to grow to a surplus of over 1.0% in 2017.

 Historically, the Dutch introduced and invented the stock market, which initially focused on merchandise trading through the Dutch East India Company.
 The Netherlands is a founding member of the European Union, the OECD and the World Trade Organization.

 History

 After declaring its independence from the empire of Philip II of Spain in 1581, the Netherlands experienced almost a century of explosive economic growth.
-A technological revolution in shipbuilding and trade knowledge and capital, due to Protestant traders of Flanders who fled to the Netherlands, helped the young Republic become the dominant trade power by the mid-17th century.
+A technological revolution in capital, due to Protestant traders of Flanders who fled to the Netherlands, helped the young Republic become the dominant trade power by the mid-17th century.
 In 1670 the Dutch merchant marine totalled 568,000 tons of shipping—about half the European total.
 The main reasons for this were the dominance of the Amsterdam Entrepôt in European trade, and that of the Dutch East India Company (or Verenigde Oost-Indische Companie – VOC) and West India Companies in intercontinental trade.
-Unique was that the V.O.C. was the first multinational, while its shares were traded at the Amsterdam stock exchange, one of the first in the world.
+These companies were based on the English model and the success of England's joint-stock enterprises and trading guilds.

 Beside trade, an early "industrial revolution" (powered by wind, water and peat), land reclamation from the sea, and agricultural revolution, helped the Dutch economy achieve the highest standard of living in Europe (and presumably the world) by the middle of the 17th century.
 Affluence facilitated what is known as the Dutch Golden Age.
 This economic boom abruptly came to an end by a combination of political-military upheavals and adverse economic developments around 1670.
 Still the Netherlands kept a high level of prosperity, due to trade and agriculture.

 Towards the 1800s, the Netherlands did not industrialize as rapidly as some other countries in Europe.
 One explanation for this is that the Netherlands were struggling to come to terms with having lost their dominant economical (based mainly on trade and agriculture) and political position in the world.
 Griffiths argues that government policies made possible a unified Dutch national economy in the 19th century.
 They included the abolition of internal tariffs and guilds; a unified coinage system; modern methods of tax collection; standardized weights and measures; and the building of many roads, canals, and railroads.